 The above analysis reveals a qualitative change in the behavior of system $(2)$, specifically, a change in its stable equilibrium as the parameter $R$ varies.
 The specific values of this parameter at which the stable equilibrium changes, known as bifurcation points, are found at $R = r$ and $R = (b_1/b_2)r$.
 The bifurcation analysis of our mathematical model $(2)$ is illustrated by Figure \ref{fig:2}.

 A condition such as $R = r$ or $R = (b_1/b_2)r$ is highly physiologically unstable.
-Small variations in the parameters can swiftly transition the system between the normal state and the chronic phase in the case of $R = r$ or between the chronic phase and the accelerated-acute phase in the case of $R = (b_1/b_2)r$.
+Small variations in the parameters can swiftly transition the system between the healthy state and the chronic phase in the case of $R = r$ or between the chronic phase and the accelerated-acute phase in the case of $R = (b_1/b_2)r$.
 Additionally, from a medical perspective, the situations where $R = r$ and $R = (b_1/b_2)r$ are practically undetectable.
 The scenario where $R = 0$ could exist in the context of healthy individuals, where the rates $k_{17}$ and $k_{21}+k_{22}+k_{29}$ are equal.
 However, in the context of a leukemic case, specifically the chronic phase of Chronic Myeloid Leukemia (CML), it is evident that $R > 1$.
 When a single mutation occurs, we can characterize it by setting the homeostatic amount of leukemic stem cells as $R=1$.

-Therefore, based on this analysis of the local asymptotic stability of the steady states of system $(2)$, we obtain the following result: \begin{theorem} (a) If $R<r$, then $E_{1}$ is the only one steady state which is locally asymptotically stable. \\[5pt] (b) If $b_{1}>b_{2}$ and $r<R<(b_1/b_2)r$, then $E_{3}$ is the only one steady state which is locally asymptotically stable. \\[5pt] (c) If $R>(b_1/b_2)r$, then $E_{2}$ is the only one steady state which is locally asymptotically stable. \end{theorem} \begin{remark} In all of the three cases of the previous Theorem, the steady state $E_{0}$ is unstable, as can be shown based on the assumptions $k_{1}>k_{5}+k_{6}+k_{13}$ and $k_{17}>k_{21}+k_{22}+k_{29}$. \end{remark}
+Therefore, based on this analysis of the local asymptotic stability of the steady states of system $(2)$, we obtain the following result: \begin{theorem} (a) If $R<r$, then $E_{1}$ is the only one steady state that is locally asymptotically stable. \\[5pt] (b) If $b_{1}>b_{2}$ and $r<R<(b_1/b_2)r$, then $E_{3}$ is the only one steady state that is locally asymptotically stable. \\[5pt] (c) If $R>(b_1/b_2)r$, then $E_{2}$ is the only one steady state that is locally asymptotically stable. \end{theorem} \begin{remark} In all of the three cases of the previous Theorem, the steady state $E_{0}$ is unstable, as can be shown based on the assumptions $k_{1}>k_{5}+k_{6}+k_{13}$ and $k_{17}>k_{21}+k_{22}+k_{29}$. \end{remark}

-\textbf{(c).} \textbf{Global Stability.} Referring to Remark \ref{rem:2.1}, it's important to note that the local stability we have analyzed here corresponds to the global stability of the respective steady state of the system $(2)$.
-Consequently, we can formulate the following result:
+\textbf{(c).} \textbf{Global Stability.} It's important to note that the local stability we have analyzed here corresponds to the global stability of the respective steady state of the system $(2)$.
+Consequently, we can formulate the following remark: